Nielsen Racing: 2021

-Two cars were entered into the LMP3 class in the 2021 Asian Le Mans Series with two Ligier JS P320 for Matthew Bell and Rodrigo Sales in the No. 8, and Colin Noble and Anthony Wells in the No. 9.
+Two cars were entered into the LMP3 class in the 2021 Asian Le Mans Series with two Ligier JS P320 for Matt Bell and Rodrigo Sales in the No. 8, and Colin Noble and Anthony Wells in the No. 9.
 The No. 9 entry finished third with a win in race 1 of the 4 Hours of Abu Dhabi, while the No. 8 finished fifth with two podiums.
 Two Ligier JS P320 chassis were entered into the 2021 European Le Mans Series for drivers Nicholas Adcock, Max Koebolt and Austin McCusker in the No. 6 and Noble and wells in the No. 7.
 It was a largely mediocre campaign with a best finish of fifth at the Red Bull Ring, resulted in a 13th and 14th place classification.
 Le Mans Cup saw the full season entry of Noble and Wells take home the Drivers' and Teams' championships, after winning twice at Circuit Paul Ricard and Le Mans.

 2022

+Nielsen Racing's Ligier JS P320 of Tony Wells and Colin Noble in 2022.

 Nielsen stepped up to run a Oreca 07-Gibson in the Asian Le Mans Series for Matt Bell, Ben Hanley and Rodrigo Sales, while also continuing to run a Ligier JS P320 for Colin Noble and Anthony Wells.
 The LMP2 entry swept all four races of the season winning the championship after race 1 of the 4 Hours of Abu Dhabi.
 The team also entered in the Prototype Cup Germany season opener at Spa-Francorchamps for Matt Bell and John Melsom.
 Bell, Hanley and Sales returned for the European Le Mans Series in the No. 24 LMP2 Pro-Am class, Oreca 07-Gibson, with an additional LMP3 entry for James Littlejohn and Anthony Wells.
 The No. 24 placed third in the LMP2 Pro-Am championship with four podiums, including a win at Monza, while the No. 7 LMP3 car was tenth with a podium at Spa.
 Two cars, a Duqueine M30 - D08 for Bell and John Melsom, and a Ligier JS P320 for Noble and Wells, competed in the Le Mans Cup that year.
 In the LMP3 championship they finished 19th and third respectively.
 As the Asian Le Mans Series LMP2 champions, Nielsen was automatically invited to the 2022 24 Hours of Le Mans.
 They entered into the LMP2 Pro-Am subcategory with AsLMS and ELMS drivers Bell, Hanley and Sales.
 Hanley set a time of 3:32.956 in Qualifying, which was good for LMP2 Pro-Am pole position.
 Nielsen finished 20th overall, second in class, one lap down from the class winners after suffering multiple problems during the race.